NimsW20/appointment-bot/README.md

 ## 🚀 Features

-- 📅 Create new appointments
+- 📅 Create new appointments and save them to a database
-- ❌ Delete existing appointments
+- ❌ Delete existing appointments from the database
 - 🔄 Update functionality (coming soon)

 ---